How these letter frequencies work

 Why do you use the answer list instead of all guesses?

-- We care most about letters that appear in actual Wordle answers, not obscure guess-only words.
-Using the answer list keeps the charts focused on the patterns that matter for solving real puzzles.
+We care most about letters that appear in actual Wordle answers, not obscure guess-only words.
+Using the answer list for the charts keeps everything focused on patterns that matter for real solutions.
+The frequencies you see here match the same answer set we use for our pattern lists and Word Finder.

 What does the coverage score mean in the comparison?

-- The coverage score is a simple weighted sum of how often each letter in your starter appears overall and in its specific slot.
+The coverage score is a simple weighted sum of how often each letter in your starter appears overall and in its specific slot across the official answer list.
 Higher scores mean the starter spends more of its five letters on high-frequency positions.
 It’s not a probability of winning, just a quick way to gauge information density.

 Can I use non-answer words as starters here?